 With an extensive shoreline, many visitors are eager to explore the area by boat to view all the small villages or houses along Lake Geneva’s shores.

 Most popular when snow blankets the ground, St. Moritz is a luxury resort area that has become famous for hosting the Winter Olympics two times.
 With two parts to the town, St. Mortiz Dorf and St. Moritz Bad, there is a lot to see and do in this beautiful valley.

 While winter is the peak season for St. Moritz, when the snow melts, the area is still popular because of the abundance of outdoor summer activities.

 Swiss National Park

 Blessed with dramatic views, this park is simply breathtaking, and it is open all year round.
-In the summer, the green grass contrasts the grey peaks, while in the winter, the snow turns the area into a great cross country skiing area.
+In the summer, the green grass contrasts with the grey peaks, while in the winter, the snow turns the area into a great cross-country skiing area.